Los Filos Mine Complex

 - Open pit Mineral resources are reported to variable gold cut-off grades: Los Filos Open Pit 0.198 g/t Au, Bermejal Open Pit of 0.179 g/t Au.

-- Tonnages are rounded to the nearest 1,000 tonnes, grades are rounded to two decimal places for Au, grades for Ag are rounded to two decimal places; rounding as required by reporting guidelines may result in apparent summation differences.
+- Tonnages are rounded to the nearest 1,000 tonnes; gold grades are rounded to two decimal places.
+Rounding as required by reporting guidelines may result in apparent summation differences.

 - Includes both oxide and sulphide mineralization.